Master Your Golf Swing Sequence: Step-by-Step Guide

 Not only that, a consistent finish after every shot helps to make consistent shots.
 It saves your body from injury.
 Check out the steps below to ensure a good follow-through.

 Step 1: Don’t move your upper body too much.
-This may make you lose the club.
 Instead, let your lower body do the work at first.

 Step 2: Make sure that your club finishes behind your head or shoulders.